With no easy options, Brazil's Rousseff strains to manage unrest

-BRASILIA/SAO PAULO, June 24 (Reuters) - Few people in Brazil know what it’s like to be 20-something and angry at the government quite like President Dilma Rousseff.
+BRASILIA/SAO PAULO (Reuters) - Few people in Brazil know what it’s like to be 20-something and angry at the government quite like President Dilma Rousseff.

 Rousseff, a Marxist guerrilla during the 1960s who fought against a military dictatorship, now finds herself on the other side of power.
 She’s struggling to defuse protests by more than 1 million people in the past two weeks that have unsettled markets and could threaten her re-election next year.